 The risk of x-ray exposure exists; however, it is well below the level that generally causes adverse affects.

 Scheduling, Insurance and Preparation

 Contact your personal physician for a referral for this exam.
-Then call 720-493-3700 to schedule.
+Then, please call us at 720-493-3700 to schedule an appointment.

 Conditions to Let Us Know About

 In advance of your exam, let your scheduler or technologist know if any of the following circumstances apply to you:

 - Inability to hold your breath for 30 seconds

 - Inability to raise both hands above your head

 If you have had a previous lung cancer screening CT at an Invision Sally Jobe facility, please let the imaging center staff know so they may obtain the results to compare to the study you are having.

 No preparation is necessary for this exam.